How to Be Effective in Virtual Meetings and Presentations: Preparing Your Set-up, Your Environment, and Yourself

 Zoom video conferencing software, which is what many people are using now, allows you to upload photo and video backgrounds or choose one that is provided.
 (If you use Zoom, please use a password to protect yourself against Zoombombers, which are hackers that burst into your Zoom meeting.)

 Some webcams also allow you to replace your background.
 These technologies work best with a green screen behind you.
 You can purchase a collapsible green screen.
 The ones with the pneumatic frames are especially easy to open and close.
 Rather than purchasing a green screen, you could paint a wall or large piece of cardboard with chroma key green paint or purchase green-screen wallpaper or wall decals.
-The brand of green screen that I have seems to be temporarily sold out, but this is a similar one.

 Remove distracting items that will be in view on your desk.